CPT-Jack-A-Castle/XPR-2020-Free/README.md

 </p>

 # 💿 XPR-2020-Free [Android RAT / Windows RAT / Linux RAT / MAC RAT]
 # [Android RAT] [Windows RAT] [Linux RAT] [MAC RAT]
 This is a cross platform RAT tool [Android RAT] [Windows RAT] [Linux RAT] [MAC RAT]  which is programmed in VB.net to be a user friendly and easy to use and builds out trojans (.exe , .apk &amp; .jar) and controls the victims running those trojans on same port at same time , and this tool is now registerd to be free , and on the user responsibility

 # Support us please 🥰 for more & more  , Even by a follow 😍, Star 😍, this will be highly appreciated , encourge to release some useful sources 🥰 🥰

-# 🏳 This is For Educational Purposes Only ! and User is responsible for his usage of this Tool  🔞

-For Example :
-- Parental Control , Track what your children are doing.
-- Business Administration , Monitor what employees are doing.
-- School/Institutions , for students
-- Personal Control and File Backup , Make sure no one is using your computer when you are away.
-- Other Noble Purposes

-Stay updated with my blog :
+# Stay updated with my blog :
 https://blueeaglehacks.blogspot.com/2020/05/blue-eagle-multi-os-rat.html

 # If you like my work, consider buying me a Nescafe coffee Or Energy Drink 🥰